Tradescantia Linneaeus 1753

 Tradescantia micrantha Torrey 1859 Syn: Callisia micrantha (Spiderwort)

-This fleshy Tradescantia was growing in full sun on rocks in the baisin area within the Chisos Mountains of the Big Bend National Park, Texas.
+This fleshy succulent Tradescantia was growing in full sun on rocks in the baisin area within the Chisos Mountains of the Big Bend National Park, Texas.
 Where growing in full sunlight, leaf margins and stems were bright purple and the growth habit was compact, but on the shaded (South) side of the canyon plants had mainly green leaves and longer internodal stem segments.

 |